alinaitkin/TrackMaven.github.io/content/python-asynchronous-programming-with-async-await.md

 Author: Salar Rahmanian
 Avatar: salar-rahmanian

 When [Python 3.5](https://docs.python.org/3/whatsnew/3.5.html) was released in September 2015 it added [PEP-492](https://www.python.org/dev/peps/pep-0492/) to its feature set.
-This makes asynchronous programming using Python possible and today we are going to demonstrate how to use this new feature and syntax.
+PEP-492 enables asynchronous programming with Python and today we will demonstrate how to use this new feature and syntax.

-### What is Python Asynchronous Programming
+### What is Python Asynchronous Programming?

-In a normal Python application, in a single thread or process tasks are normally executed synchronously one after another.
-Sometimes a task may have a delay in finishing and this will delay the next task in the sequence being executed slowing down the whole application from completing.
+A normal Python application consists of a single thread, or process, and tasks are executed synchronously, or one after another.
+This means that any task which takes a long time will delay all other tasks in the sequence being executed.
+Thus, in a synchronous application, a single slow task can have an outsize impact on the performance of the entire application.

-Asynchronous programming adds the ability to multitask in a single thread or process.
-What this means is that we can have tasks running in parallel to each other instead of them being executed sequentially.
-There maybe situations where you need to wait for parallel tasks to complete before continuing.
+Asyncio enables multitasking-style process scheduling within a single thread.
+What this means is that we can have tasks running effectively simultaneously instead of sequentially.

-The new syntax in Python 3.5 makes it possible to run your tasks in parallel and wait for them to complete when needed.
+The new syntax in Python 3.5 makes it possible to schedule your tasks to run in parallel and wait for them to complete when needed.

 ### Overview